PrecisionVISSTA/PeripheryPlots/README.md

 >   * `trackwiseEncodings[i]` is of the form: <br> [ <br> &nbsp; &nbsp; [ /\* encoding schema to be applied to the `1st` left context plot \*/ ], <br> &nbsp; &nbsp; ... <br> &nbsp; &nbsp; [ /\* encoding schema to be applied to the `numContextsPerSide-th` left context plot \*/ ], <br> &nbsp; &nbsp; [ /\* encoding schema for focus plot \*/ ], <br> &nbsp; &nbsp; [ /\* encoding schema to be applied to the `1st` right context plot \*/ ], <br> &nbsp; &nbsp; ... <br> &nbsp; &nbsp; [ /\* encoding schema to be applied to the `numContextsPerSide-th` right context plot \*/ ] <br> ]
 >
 > Each encoding schema, represented by `trackwiseEncodings[i][j]` is an array where each element is a React.Component (can be class, function, or any other kind).
 Each possible value of `trackwiseEncodings[i][j]` is bound to some plot within the interface (as described above).
 After this binding occurs, the elements of `trackwiseEncodings[i][j]` are rendered into the plot (svg) they are bound to in the order they are specified.
-> * ex: if `trackwiseEncodings[i][j]` = [BarChart, AverageLine], then some plot within some track will be populated with a bar chart visualization with an average line annotation layered over top.
+> * ex: if `trackwiseEncodings[i][j]` = [BarChart, AverageLineGroup], then some plot within some track will be populated with a bar chart visualization with an average line annotation layered over top.
 You can see an example of this in the 'precipitation' track in the .gif demo at the top of this page.

 ### Control Timeline